-For MY 2021/22, fresh apple production is forecast at similar levels compared to the previous marketing year, and it is estimated at 570,000 MT, up by only 2 percent.
+For MY 2021/22, fresh apple production is forecast at similar levels compared to the previous marketing year, and it is estimated at 548,800 MT, down by only two percent.

 Until the beginning of October 2021, weather conditions were favorable and fruit blossom was very good, but during the first week of October there was a long frost which affected the main apple and pear growing region decreasing initial production estimates.
 Post's forecast of fresh apple production for MY 2020/21 is expected to remain unchanged at 560,000 MT, following official USDA estimates.
-Despite favorable weather conditions, production is expected to be lower in MY 2020/21 due to the normal lighter production season of the plants lifecycle, which follows last season's heavy blossom.
+Despite favorable weather conditions, production is expected to be lower in MY 2021/22 due to the normal lighter production season of the plants lifecycle, which follows last season's heavy blossom.
 For MY 2019/20, Post's estimate for apple production remains unchanged at 600,000 MT, from USDA official estimates.